Math Podcasts

 Math Teacher Lounge

-[New Added Apr 8th, 2022] Though @lockhartedu & @ddmeyer have been at it for a while, the Math Teacher Lounge has officially come out as a podcast.
-You can watch the first two seasons on their website but now you can have them in your favourite podcast feed.
-Season 3 starts with @Howie_Hua and you can be sure to hear all kids of tips for teaching math regardless of the episode you listen to.
+Though @lockhartedu & @ddmeyer have been at it for a while, Math Teacher Lounge officially came out as a podcast.
+And although I think they are done, you can watch the first two seasons on their website and also have them in your favourite podcast feed.
+Season 3 starts with @Howie_Hua and you can be sure to hear all kids of tips for teaching math regardless of the episode you listen to and listen all the way to the end of season 6.

 https://amplify.com/math-teacher-lounge